hightechu/hightechu-discord-bot/GETTING_STARTED_INSTRUCTORS.md

 You will want to restrict the `main` branch.
 You will need to create a branch protection rule.
 For more information, visit "[Creating a branch protection rule](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule#creating-a-branch-protection-rule)".

 You will want to set up "Require pull request reviews before merging", "Required approving reviews: 1", and "Require review from Code Owners".

+> Note: This is a crucial step!
+It is very important to limit HighTechU Students ability to push code to the `main` branch without review.
+This is to avoid broken code, publishing secrets, adding empty files, conflicts, and inapropriate contributions.

 > Note: This means that developers cannot push to the `main` branch and that developers will need to develop on a separate branch and create a Pull Request.
 The information about Pull Request Workflow can be found in [CONTRIBUTING.md](./.github/CONTRIBUTING.md).